ScratchAddons/website-v2/content/blog/v1-32-released.md

 ### Customizable navigation bar

-We added a setting to choose between sticking the navigation bar to the top of the page and the top of the window.
+We added the option to stick the navigation bar to the top of the page instead of the window so it doesn't get in the way as much.

 ### Show user IDs